 Fireworks are great fun but they can also cause great distress and concern for pets and pet owners.

-With Guy Fawkes day fast approaching, we gently remind all pet owners to take extra care of their furry companions during this terrifying season.
+We gently remind all pet owners to take extra care of their furry companions during this terrifying season.
 SPCA Rotorua receives dozens of calls at this time of year relating to fireworks issues including; animal injuries, frightened animals, missing pets and occasionally, abuse of animals.

 Unfortunately the public sale of fireworks ensures that there is no 'set' day for fireworks to be used and therefore pet owners must remain vigilant at all times.
 We urge particular caution during the 'celebratory' months of Oct - Jan.

 Please find below a list of 'tips' for the firework season and if you have any further queries or concerns, please don't hestiate to contact us directly.

 Fireworks and animals